LanceTBag/Data-Clean-and-Split---November/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is the property of Team November of Protexxa (Barbados) Inc.